hugogirard/formRecognizerDevOps/README.md

 As you can see, the approver you defined before in your PROD environment need to approve before the model is copied into PROD.

 You can now review the deployments and approve it.
 Once is done the model will be copied in the PROD environment.

+# Disclaimer

+The code in this repo is NOT production grade and lacks any automated testing.
+It is intentionally kept as simple as possible (KISS).
+Its primary purpose is demonstrating DevOps concept with Form Recognizer and not being a full fledged application that can be put into production as is.

+The author can in no way be held liable for damage caused directly or indirectly by using this code.